 We are active in local sports development, working with clubs, leisure facilities, community groups and other partners to develop and deliver programmes of sports and physical activity in Allerdale.

 Find or set up a club

-To find out where you can go to find a sports club or take part in any physical activity in Allerdale and across Cumbria, visit the Active Cumbria website.
-They have details of over 500 clubs from karate to kitesurfing, fencing to fitness classes.
-If your club is not already on the database, you can add your information using their website.
+To find out where you can go to find a sports club or take part in any physical activity in Allerdale and across Cumbria, visit the Active Cumbria website .
+It has details of more than 500 clubs from karate to kitesurfing, fencing to fitness classes.
+If your club is not already on the database, you can add your information.

-Active Cumbria can also assist with setting up a club and making sure the relevant policies, paperwork and procedures are in place.
+Active Cumbria can also help with setting up a club and making sure the relevant policies, paperwork and procedures are in place.
 Contact them for more information.

 UK Coaching delivers a number of courses developing coaches and volunteers.
 These are aimed at local clubs and voluntary organisations to enable them to develop their club/group, raise coach awareness, and share good practice within sport.

-The programme includes activities for beginners, such as the Festival of Running, to the more extreme athletes like the Lakesman long distance triathlon, and everyone in between, including the HSBC Let’s Ride programme or the local Parkruns.
+The programme includes activities for beginners, such as the Festival of Running, to the more extreme athletes like the Lakesman long distance triathlon , and everyone in between, including the HSBC Let's Ride programme or the local Parkrun events .